bigcommerce/checkout-sdk-js/README.md

 Checkout JS SDK provides you with the tools you need to build your own checkout solution for a BigCommerce store.

 The SDK has a convenient application interface for starting and completing a checkout flow.
-Behind the scene, it handles all the necessary interactions with our Storefront APIs and other third-party SDKs.
+Behind the interface, it handles all the necessary interactions with our Storefront APIs and other third-party SDKs.
 So you can focus on creating a UI that is unique to your business.

 ## Install